Flow, my Tears

 In an intimate chat box, anyone can leave behind sounds of tears; visitors can even express their feelings using musical material.
-All the collected sounds and noises form the starting point for artist Pak Yan Lau for a sound installation that will visit various places and will ultimately be festively presented at the abbey site of Herkenrode (near Hasselt, B) at the end of March 2022 under the name “Sound of Tears“.
+All the collected sounds and noises form the starting point for artist Pak Yan Lau for a sound installation that will visit various places and will ultimately be festively presented at the abbey site of Herkenrode (near Hasselt, B) at the end of March 2022 under the name “(T)ears“.
 Concertgoers are invited to help build this travelling sound installation.

 Paul Pankert (*1965), Pavane (recoreder & live-electronics)